LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       thread at a time.

    visible predicate
-      A predicate that is declared for an object, a built-in method, a Logtalk built-in predicate, or a Prolog built-in predicate.
+      A predicate that is within scope, a locally defined predicate, a :term:`built-in method`, a Logtalk built-in predicate, or a Prolog built-in predicate.

    profiler
       A program that collects data about other program performance.